SAST Overview

 The upper left-hand corner in the “Integrated Accounts” section contains a blue box that reflects the number of accounts currently integrated.

-The SAST (Accounts) grid includes the following fields by default, however, users can customize the grid to add, remove, or re-arrange fields to meet their needs by clicking the action icon (explained further below).
+The SAST (Accounts) grid includes the following fields by default, however, users can customize the grid to add, remove, or re-arrange fields to meet their needs by clicking the action icon, explained here.

 To learn more about the optional fields that users can add, remove, or re-arrange in the SAST (Accounts) grid, click here.